kmaptool/kmap/README.md

 where every such note is searchable under Custom POIs.

 **Day and night.** A style has two colour schemes, day and night, and the device switches between them on its own.
 Not every device does this well: some Garmin Edge models have no dark mode, and if the map carries one, the style renders badly.
 In that case pack only one scheme into the map: the **Theme** field on the build form, or `--theme=day` — the device then always shows the day map.
-The reverse works too: `--theme=night` makes the map night-only, for good.
+The reverse works too: `--theme=night` makes the map permanently night-only.

 **Interface language.** The interface is available in English and Russian — it's the first field in Settings.
 This never affects the map itself: the language a road is labelled in is decided per build, by `--labels` and the code page.

 **Where things live**